sektionschef/scott/README.md

 Aktuell ein Paperfilter für Grundstruktr als Hintergrund.
 Papierknitter, Grain und Dirt kommen dann auf den Hintergrund und das gezeichnete Material.
 Mit Opacity, damit sich das alles gewichten lässt.

+* grid - creating the boxes, irrespective to the format chosen
+* blueprint - desigend coordinates of the shapes defined in count of boxes. here the design of the shapes can be changed.
+* shapes - redefining the blueprint to create a dict with ordering of elements
+* strokesystem
+* contained path
+* filledp path

 # fx(hash) boilerplate